Today was a better day.

 On the other hand, we don’t want kittens all over the place either.

-Looks like I’m heading up to Uncle’s on Saturday.
+It looks like I'm going up to Uncle’s Saturday.

-The plan is to go through all the papers, see if anything’s needed like insurance or titles, toss the junk, and let the town take the house.
+The plan is to go through all the papers, see if anything is needed, like insurance or titles, throw the junk papers out, and let the town take the house.

-With all this rain, that house will be knee‑deep in water, with hardly a roof left to stop it.
+With all the rain we've had, that house will be knee‑deep in water.

-The smell was awful last week, and I don’t even want to imagine how much worse it will be now.
+The smell was horrendous last week, and I don’t even want to think about how bad it will be this week.

 She’s tired of being a nomad and wants to settle down.